ebelious/Sorcery-Grimoir/README.md

 ### [Sorcery Grimoir App](https://ebelious.github.io/Sorcery-Grimoir/)

 ### [Discord](https://discord.gg/nHu6fWpBA)
+For issues, bugs, features you can either post them on github, or in the #Feedback Discord channel on the SCRCompanion Discord server

 ## Features
 - Easily find any Cards, FAQ or Codex entries quickly with the Global Search
 - Simple and easy to read game counters both both 1 player and 2 player